Talking to first generation parents about racism

-They themselves have been subjected to white supremacy throughout their lives and have their own stories about oppression.
+They themselves have most likely been subjected to racism throughout their lives and have their own stories about oppression.

 The reason why my dad was so angered about stores being looted was because he worked every day of my life, until I was 23, to keep his own business running.
 I now understand where his anger came from and will try to be aware of that in future discussions with him.